 - In Palimpsest Lucia flees her marriage to Ludo which she says stifled everything about her true self.

 - In season 4 of Buffy the Vampire Slayer, Oz leaves Willow to go learn how to better control his inner wolf.
 He succeeds (somewhat) but when he returns, she's moved on.
-To another girl, at that.

 - In Chinese Paladin, Ling'er does this near the middle of the series.
 Her stated reason is that she's just found out her heritage and needs time to come to terms with it.

 - Criminal Minds: Jason Gideon leaves the FBI after a serial killer targets someone in his personal life, and the stress of the incident left him without the confidence to perform his job.

 - Sara Sidle of CSI.
 It ends happily when Grissom came and joined her, and she has returned to CSI since then.

 - Implied in the Gilmore Girls when Rory's rebellious boyfriend Jess runs away to find his real father.
 He pops again months later and it's obvious he never stopped loving her, but needed to sort himself out before committing.
 Sure enough, when he returns years later, he's a successful author and publisher whose example actually inspires Rory to get her own life together at a particular low-point where she was looking for herself.

 - In Homeland the love interest of Saul leaves him because he has a time-intensive job (as if she hadn't known before) and she wants to fulfill herself by demanding that he gives up his job and moves with her to India for charity work.
 Because working for the Government is not important at all, so this wasn't really giving Saul options, it was a break-up.